cantekcan/ExchangeRateApi/README.md

      │
      ▼
     Application
-    (CQRS/MediatR)
+    (CQRS / MediatR)
      │
      ▼
     Domain
+     ▲
+     │
+    Infrastructure
+     │
+     ▼

-    Infrastructure ──► Frankfurter API
+    Frankfurter API

 ## Live Demo

 🚀 **Swagger:**
 https://exchangerateapi-rzyg.onrender.com/swagger/index.html

 > The exchange-rate functionality is intentionally simple.
-The main goal of this project is to demonstrate how a simple business problem can be implemented with production-oriented architecture, testing, security, CI/CD, and code-quality practices.
+The main goal of this project is to demonstrate how a simple business problem can be implemented with production-oriented architecture, testing, security, CI/CD, AI-assisted development, and code-quality practices.